azure-ad-b2c/samples/policies/embedded-sign-in/readme.md

-# Sign-up and Sign-in with embedded sign-in
+# Embedded Sign-up and Sign-in with iframe

 By default when you create a sign-up or sign-in policy, it cannot be embedded in an iframe within your application.
-To allow your Azure AD B2C user interface to be embedded in an iframe, a content security policy Content-Security-Policy and frame options X-Frame-Options must be included in the Azure AD B2C HTTP response headers.
+To allow your Azure AD B2C user interface to be embedded in an iframe, a content security policy `Content-Security-Policy` and frame options `X-Frame-Options` must be included in the Azure AD B2C HTTP response headers.
 These headers allow the Azure AD B2C user interface to run under your application domain name.

 This policy adds a JourneyFraming element inside the RelyingParty element.
 The UserJourneyBehaviors element must follow the DefaultUserJourney.
 Your UserJourneyBehaviors element should look like this example: